 ONE CHAPTER AT TIME When I graduated, I knew there were not a lot of creative type jobs in Houston, which was heartbreaking - I wanted to write in my hometown.
 I found work in fashion and beauty industries as a stylist and make-up artist for the time being.
 I worked on a few local short films and small-budget projects.
 Shortly after, I became a teacher and valued working with my high school English, Journalism and Speech students.
 But I knew early on, I was losing myself.
 I was dying inside to return to something I had been doing since I could remember.
 I knew I had to finish what I started.

 ONE PASSION PROJECT AT A TIME Seeing the importance of authentic storytelling, branching out as an indie felt natural and was one of the best decisions I've ever made.
 Many people describe this route as an ambitious one, and I agree.
 It is not for the faint at heart.
-"Indie" projects get overlooked, but I personally believe supporting local arts community is something that not only benefits the artists involved, but it benefits you.
+"Indie" projects get overlooked, but I personally believe supporting one's local creative community is something that not only benefits the artists involved, but it benefits you.
 A decade later, thanks to all who have supported this mission and my book-film-web series projects.

 If we don't tell our own stories, who will?